 Trustee policy provides for the admission of students who "give evidence of possessing special talents for University programs requiring such special talents."
-The Advisory Committee has approved intercollegiate athletics as one such program and has allocated 160 spaces in each entering first-year class, on average, for students who will be participating.
-In addition to these 160 student-athletes, other student-athletes-typically between 40 and 50 first-year students per year-are admitted competitively and without regard to their talent in athletics.
-Together, these student-athletes comprise 4 to 5 percent of the entering first-year class.
+The Advisory Committee has approved intercollegiate athletics as one such program and has allocated 160 spaces in each entering first-year class, on average, for students who will participate.
+In addition to these 160 student-athletes, each year other student-athletes apply and are admitted competitively and without specific consideration of their talent in athletics.
+Taken together, all student-athletes typically comprise 4 to 5 percent of the entering first-year class each year.